Command Line Interfaces

 - sl_experiment.mesoscope_vr.maintenance_logic()

-Encapsulates the logic used to maintain various components of the Mesoscope-VR system.
+Encapsulates the logic used to maintain a subset of the Mesoscope-VR system’s hardware components.

 - Return type: